effectivecore/core/docs/development.md

 ---------------------------------------------------------------------

 Files "*.data" have next features:
-- does not support empty lines;
 - does not support indent with tab characters;
+- only UTF-8 text encoding are support;
-- only Unix line endings (LF) are support;
+- only Unix line endings (LF) are recommended;
-- only UTF-8 text encoding are support.
+- empty lines does not recommended.

 Be sure that your editor/IDE has a right settings for editing.
 File ".editorconfig" is describe right settings for any editor/IDE but only professional editors/IDE can work with this feature.

 The next editors/IDE need some improvements:
+- Nova              : Adapts to ".editorconfig".
+- TextWrangler      : Adapts to ".editorconfig".
-- BBEdit            : Adapt to ".editorconfig" if it is in the parent directory.
+- BBEdit            : Adapts to ".editorconfig" if it is in the parent directory.
+- Espresso          : Set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead Tab).
+- Textastic         : Set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead Tab).
+- Coda2             : Install plugin "EditorConfig" or set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead Tab).
+- Notepad++         : Install plugin "EditorConfig" or set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead Tab).
+- Eclipse           : Install plugin "EditorConfig" or set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead Tab).
+- Sublime           : Install plugin "EditorConfig" or set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead Tab) (p.s. "translate_tabs_to_spaces" : true).
-- TextWrangler      : Adapt to ".editorconfig".
+- TextMate          : Install plugin "EditorConfig".
-- Atom              : Strips trailing whitespace and adds a trailing newline when it is saved.
+- Atom              : Removes trailing spaces and adds a trailing newline when saving files.
-                      Install package "EditorConfig" with this command: "apm install editorconfig".
+                      Install the "EditorConfig" package with this command: "apm install editorconfig".
-                      Or go to "Settings → Packages → Core Packages" and disable the package "whitespace".
+                      Or go to "Settings → Packages → Core Packages" and disable the "whitespace" package.
-- PHPStorm          : Strips trailing whitespace when it is saved.
+- PHPStorm          : Removes trailing spaces when saving the file.
-                      Install package "EditorConfig".
+                      Install the "EditorConfig" package.
                       Or go to "Preferences → Editor → General" and disable "Strip trailing spaces on Save".
-- Visual Studio Code: Tab Size will be automatically detected when a file is opened based on the file contents.
+- Visual Studio Code: The size of the Tab will be automatically determined based on the content of the file.
                       Go to "Preferences → Text Editor → Detect Indentation" and disable it.
-- Espresso          : Set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab).
-- Textastic         : Set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab).
-- Coda2             : Install plugin "EditorConfig" or set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab).
-- Eclipse           : Install plugin "EditorConfig" or set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab).
-- Notepad++         : Install plugin "EditorConfig" or set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab).
-- Sublime           : Install plugin "EditorConfig" or set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab) (p.s. "translate_tabs_to_spaces" : true).
-- TextMate          : Install plugin "EditorConfig".

 How to activate Neor Profile SQL